Alcohol And Acetaminophen Risks

 How Acetaminophen Affects People With Alcoholism

 Chronic, prolonged use of alcohol can cause damage to vital organs.
 Long-term alcohol use can contribute to kidney toxicity, cirrhosis of the liver, hepatitis, heart failure, brain damage, and a physical dependence.
 Someone with an alcohol use disorder may already have a compromised liver, and combining Acetaminophen with more alcohol can worsen the risk of irreparable damage.
-They are at an increased risk of having kidney or liver failure and should not combine the 2.
-Drinking water or other non-alcoholic beverages while taking Acetaminophen can reduce risk; harm can also be mitigated by consuming less than 3,000 mg of Acetaminophen daily, taking Acetaminophen for 10 days or fewer, having smaller amounts of alcohol each day, having 3 drinks or fewer of alcohol a day, and being mindful of other medications consumed.
+They are at an increased risk of having kidney or liver failure and should not combine the two.
+Drinking water or other non-alcoholic beverages while taking Acetaminophen can reduce risk; harm can also be mitigated by consuming less than 3,000 mg of Acetaminophen daily, taking Acetaminophen for 10 days or fewer, having smaller amounts of alcohol each day, having three drinks or fewer of alcohol a day, and being mindful of other medications consumed.

 Talking to a medical professional about taking Acetaminophen is suggested to ensure responsible pain management.
 Also, it is essential to be aware of sensations in the body that can signal liver damage; these can include abdominal swelling, lethargy, excessive sweating, bruising, or unusual bleeding.
 If taking Acetaminophen becomes a problem, consider alternative pain relievers that may be more natural.
 Do not combine them with alcohol.
 If alcohol use is a challenge, consider seeking professional treatment for assistance.
 This may uncover motives for alcoholism along with providing counseling and drugs to reduce withdrawal.